National Association for Gifted Children -

 - Comprehensive resource for parents and educators of gifted children, including articles and research, books, organizations, online support groups, and academic programs.
 Includes extensive resources (more than 1,150 pages of resources), including resources for parents and resources for gifted children and teenagers.
 Unique features include "Gifted 101: A Guide for First Time Visitors" and links to books, toys and other products recommended for gifted children.
 Hoagies also maintains a Facebook page

-Neag Center for Gifted Education and Talent Development
+Renzulli Center for Creativity, Gifted Education and Talent Development

-- The University of Connecticut is home to the Neag Center for Gifted Education and Talent Development, which focuses on research related to the education of gifted and talented studnets.
-Although the focus of the website is on education/ educators, there are links to parent resources as well.
+- The University of Connecticut, NEAG School of Education, is home to the Renzulli Center for Creativity, Gifted Education and Talent Development, which focuses on research related to the education of gifted and talented studnets.
+Although the focus of the website is on education/educators, there are links to parent resources as well.

 The Davidson Institute